Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Adaptive weighting

 \section{Adaptive weighting}

 In this section, we propose the first step (i.e., the adaptive weighting step) of \texttt{TransNet}.
-Due to the different levels of heterogeneity and privacy-preserving, the effect of each source network on the target network is different.
+Due to different levels of heterogeneity and privacy-preserving, the effect of each source network on the target network is different.
 Motivated by this, we propose an adaptive weighting strategy, which can lead to the error-bound-oracle property and a tighter {error} bound than the equal weighting strategy.

 The first step (i.e., the adaptive weighting step) of \texttt{TransNet} is based on the RR-perturbed and debiased $\hat{A}_l\ (l\in \{0\}\cup [L])$'s.
-For $l\in \{0\}\cup [L]$, let $\hat{U}_l$ represent the $K$ leading eigenvectors of $\hat{A}_l$.
-To address the distributed nature of source networks and enhance communication efficiency, we aggregate the eigenspaces $\hat{U}_l$'s weighted by $w_l$'s to obtain
+To address the distributed nature of source networks and enhance communication efficiency, we aggregate the eigenspaces $\hat{U}_l$'s instead of the debiased networks $\hat{A}_l$'s.
+For $l\in \{0\}\cup [L]$, let $\hat{U}_l$ be the $K$ leading eigenvectors of $\hat{A}_l$, we aggregate $\hat{U}_l$'s weighted by $w_l$'s to obtain